BasakGuney/Ansible-WordPress-IaC-on-GCP/ansible-project/README.md

 <a name="overview"></a>
 # 1. Overview
 The project provides modular WordPress infrastructure that is fully automated using Ansible and deployed on Google Cloud Platform (GCP).
-It demonstrates a DevOps approach by combining infrastructure as code, CI/CD pipelines, monitoring, logging, and service orchestration across six dedicated servers.
+It demonstrates a DevOps approach by combining infrastructure as code, CI/CD pipelines, monitoring, logging, and service orchestration across six dedicated servers, also includes an instance group to provide load balancing and autoscaling for Word Press.

 </br>
 </br>